aceofbassgreg/vim_config/README.md

 ## Pathogen

 [Pathogen](https://github.com/tpope/vim-pathogen) is used to install plugins and runtime files into their own private directiories.
-In many cases all that is required is to `git clone` a plugin into the `bundle/` directory.
+In many cases all that is required is to `git submodule add GIT_URL` a plugin into the `bundle/` directory.